blahcat/blahcat.github.io/content/2017-06-25-qemu-images-to-play-with.md

 Already existing fantastic projects such as [Vagrant](https://app.vagrantup.com/boxes/search){:target="_blank"} for Linux/*nix and [modern.ie](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/){:target="_blank"} for Windows help us getting quickly functional environments we can use in labs.
 But they are only providing Intel-based images.

-The closest thing to what I wanted when I started exploring exotic architectures was [aurel32 Qemu pages](https://people.debian.org/~aurel32/qemu/), which provides great Qemu images.
+The closest thing to what I wanted when I started exploring exotic architectures was [aurel32 (now Debian Quick Image Baker) Qemu pages](https://people.debian.org/~gio/dqib/), which provides great Qemu images.
 Unfortunately, they are using extremely old kernels and/or Linux distributions, making it too hard for a quick plug-n-play experience.

 Interestingly when developing `gef`, I talked with many people interested in learning about non-x86 archs but felt like they _don't know where to start_.
 So my hope is that those images will be the start to a lot of fun.